RodrigoChe/arch_ex_button_led_esp32/README.md

 # arch_ex_button_led_esp32
-This repo contains an example of using a layered firmware architecture made on bare metal using the Arduino framework for an ESP32 microcontroller present in DIO devkit v1 board.
+This repo contains an example of using a layered firmware architecture made on bare metal using the Arduino framework for an ESP32 microcontroller present in DOIT devkit v1 board.

 # Application that Reads Buttons and Controls LEDs to Exemplify the Use of Decoupled Layered Architecture